 Soil microbes are an important part of the soil system and are present and varied in all soils everywhere.
 These may be unique to the area where they are found and adapt to changing conditions there.
-But, do soil microbes adapt to different regions?
+Do soil microbes adapt to different regions though?

 Soil Microbe Adaptation